Rupnagar: Rupnagar wetland

 The city has one of the three important wetlands of the Punjab State known as Rupnagar Wetland or Ropar Wetland.It was declared as a Ramsar site in 2002 This is a man-made freshwater wetland covering 1,365 hectares.
 Also called the Rupnagar Lake, the wetland developed consequent to the construction of a regulator on the Sutlej River.
 The area has a large number of birds, mammals and vegetation.
 It has at least 9 mammalian, 154 bird, 35 fish, 9 arthropod, 11 rotifer and 10 protozoan species.
 This important ecological zone is located in the Shivalik foothills of the Lower Himalayas and was created in 1952 on the Sutlej River, in the Punjab state of India, by building a head regulator.
 The total area of the wetland is 1365 ha.
 The wetland is surrounded by Shivalik hills to the northwest and by plains to the south and southeast.

 Transport

 Rail

 Rupnagar railway station falls in the Northern Railway zone of the Indian Railways.
 It is connected to Chandigarh by a single line railway track.
 It is also connected to Amritsar via Jalandhar, Ludhiana, Morinda, Una and Nangal Dam.

 Road

-Rupnagar city has a road network to surrounding village and towns in district as well as to major cities including Una, Baddi, Ludhiana, Jalandhar, Chandigarh and Delhi.
+Rupnagar city has a road network to surrounding villages and towns in the district as well as to major cities including Una, Baddi, Shimla, Solan, Ludhiana, Jalandhar, Chandigarh and Delhi.
 Rupnagar is connected by the National Highway system to the following nearby cities, by the following highway routes: